Become a Coach

 Minimum criteria to become a Special Olympics Maine Coach

 (head & assistant coaches – any individual, 16 & older, that will be attending & supervising Special Olympics Athletes at any SOME competition/event).
-To attend any Special Olympics Maine event, an individual must complete the following prior to their involvement:
+Before serving as a Special Olympics Maine Coach each individual must first complete the 4 minimum requirements below (Head Coach must complete 5 minimum requirements).
+Each of the minimum requirements must be completed every three (3) years.

 - Adhere to SOME Coach’s Code of Conduct